atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 [ 75 ]
 for, if you behave well, which I make no doubt but you will, you shall find in me an indulgent father while I live, and at my death I will take care to set you above the frowns of the world.
 Now hold up your head; and throw aside that dejected air.”
 I threw myself on his neck, and wept aloud, which was the only thanks I could give him.
 He embraced me tenderly, and desired I would go to my apartment, and not make my appearance ’till I had dried up my tears and assumed a more cheerful air.
 I left him, and flew to my dressing room, where I could not help indulging myself in a flood of tears; but recollecting that was not
 [ 76 ]
-the way to oblige my generous patrons., I got up, and looking at myself in a glass, was quite shocked at my appearance, — pale as death , and my eyes red and swelled; but, with the assistance of a little rose water, I soon removed the last inconvenience, and when I thought myself a tolerable figure, went down into the drawing-room, where I found the amiable and agreeable Fitzherbert, who, without asking me the usual question of “How do you do, ” exclaimed, “What! not dressed for the Pantheon, Miss Beaumont?” —  “No, Sir James, it is not in my power to be of your party.”
+the way to oblige my generous patrons., I got up, and looking at myself in a glass, was quite shocked at my appearance, — pale as death , and my eyes red and swelled; but, with the assistance of a little rose water, I soon removed the last inconvenience, and when I thought myself a tolerable figure, went down into the drawing-room, where I found the amiable and agreeable Fitzherbert, who, without asking me the usual question of “How do you do,” exclaimed, “What! not dressed for the Pantheon, Miss Beaumont?” —  “No, Sir James, it is not in my power to be of your party.”
 “Well, then, I am confoundedly disappointed;"
 [ 77 ]
-but, turning to Lady Spencer, Miss Beaumont, Madam, is surely of a very charitable disposition, for she well knows what hostilities she would commit upon the gentlemen’s hearts, was she to make her appearance in public, and for that reason keeps herself entirely secluded from the world.” ‘‘She is indeed a very naughty girl, Sir James; but I hope and believe her conduct is not actuated by so vain a motive.
+but, turning to Lady Spencer, Miss Beaumont, Madam, is surely of a very charitable disposition, for she well knows what hostilities she would commit upon the gentlemen’s hearts, was she to make her appearance in public, and for that reason keeps herself entirely secluded from the world.”
+"She is indeed a very naughty girl, Sir James; but I hope and believe her conduct is not actuated by so vain a motive.
 She has promised amendment, and we are to go to the opera next Saturday, will you be of the party”-- “If your Ladyship and Miss Beaumont will permit me that pleasure.”
 We both bow’d.
 [ 78 ]
 Then leading me to the harpsichord, he presented me with some new music, and said, “As I know you and Miss Fitzherbert are great proficients, 'I have procured some favourite pieces which I think you will like.”
 I thanked him, and began strumming the first that I cast my eyes on; but not executing it properly, he bent forward, and, begging my pardon, said, “I believe it is play’d so.”
 The ease and elegance with which he ran over the keys quite charmed me; and to show him I had profited by his instructions, I play’d that passage over again.
 He complimented me exceedingly on my performance, and
 [ 79 ]
 begged I would favour him with an air, that he might hear me sing.
 I thought it best not to refuse, and he fixed upon one in the opera of Love in a Village.
 It was a very plaintive one, and I recollected that it was a great favourite of poor Lady Beaumont’s, which made me enter into the spirit of it.
 In an instant my eyes filled with water, and my whole frame seemed agitated, which Sir James perceiving, stopped me, and said, “Your inclination to oblige, miss Beaumont, leads you to great lengths.
 Your spirits are not equal to these exertions.”
 I then took out my handkerchief, and looked just like a fool.
 [ 80 ]
 The tea-equipage was by this time brought in, and I sent up to Miss Fitzherbert to acquaint her we waited for her.
 After expecting her a considerable time, she at last came down, and, without taking notice of any living creature, or making any apology, she ran to the glass, saying, “Is not my head dress divine!
-With what taste and elegance Robere has placed my diamonds.” — “To whom do you speak, Miss Fitzherbert?” said the agreeable Sir James; to me, though,! suppose, as you no doubt prefer the gentlemen’s opinion to the Ladies’.” — ‘‘ To you, indeed!
+With what taste and elegance Robere has placed my diamonds.” — “To whom do you speak, Miss Fitzherbert?” said the agreeable Sir James; to me, though,! suppose, as you no doubt prefer the gentlemen’s opinion to the Ladies’.” — "To you, indeed!
 I had not even observed that you was
 [ 81 ]
 in the room; — it was to Miss Beaumont that I spoke, but she seems to prefer her own thoughts to the sound of my voice, for the deuse-a-bit does she attend to a word I say.” — “I really beg your pardon.
 Mist Fitzherbert; but I was so taken up in admiring your head-dress (which I think very elegant that I did not even hear you speak— Give me leave to pour you out a dish of tea?” — “Oh, by no means!
 I have other business for you of greater importance; let that lazy cousin of mine do the honours of the tea table, and do you come and help me to rummage over this band-box which Frith hath just sent me, that
 [ 82 ]
 we may fix upon a pretty and becoming set of ribbons.”
-I smiled at her lively sally, and ashed Sir James whether he agreed to the proposal.
+I smiled at her lively sally, and asked Sir James whether he agreed to the proposal.
 “Certainly, Miss Beaumont, you do not, I hope, suppose me so degalant a fellow as to refuse being of service to the ladies.”
 I then resigned him my seat, and went to the sopha, where Miss Fitzherbert was examining a variety of ribbons; and after an hour’s consultation we fixed upon one, but not ’till everybody’s opinion had been given on the important article!
 This affair being settled, she had leisure to discover that Sir James was not dressed, and, looking at him with astonishment.
 [ 83 ]
 exclaimed, “In dishabille, Sir James!
 I thought you intended going to the Pantheon.
 Pray, let me ask you what prior engagement prevents your Lordship from attending me? however, I am quite indifferent as to whether you go or not, for the Duchess of L -- -- will call for me at ten o’clock, and she always has beaux enough in her train.
-She desired me, ’though, to say, that if you was disposed to go, there was a corner of the coach at your service.”— “I am infinitely obliged to her Grace, and shall certainly do myself the honour of attending her Miss Fitzherbert.” — She Seemed piqued at his reply, and left the
+She desired me, ’though, to say, that if you was disposed to go, there was a corner of the coach at your service.” — “I am infinitely obliged to her Grace, and shall certainly do myself the honour of attending her Miss Fitzherbert.” — She seemed piqued at his reply, and left the
 [ 84 ]
 the room. — Sir James then, looking at his watch, said “It is later than I thought, half after eight, and I have got entirely to dress.
 I must run home as fast as I can.” — He took leave, and I went upstairs to see if I could be of service to Miss Fitzherbert, who, I found fretting and raving at her woman, for her stupidity in not knowing how to pin on her bows with taste.
 “These creatures, my dear Miss Beaumont, have not the smallest idea of elegance; nor can all the eloquence in the world dun it into their stupid heads!
 Would you be so good as to alter my buffont.
 Did you ever see such a dowdy as Crofts has made
 [ 85 ]